 My son refused to read this two years ago when I bought it for him but he asked to read it after finishing the last Percy Jackson book because he said he was getting ready for the Magnus Chase new series!
 I love how my son is planning ahead!
-And I am finding that we might need to read this Norse myth book at least twice; the gods and goddesses are unfamiliar to us and it’s hard to keep track of them! [mythology chapter book, ages 8 and up]
+And I am finding that we might need to read this Norse myth book at least twice; the gods and goddesses are unfamiliar to us and it’s hard to keep track of them! [mythology middle grade, ages 8 and up]

 Twenty-two Cents: Muhammad Yunus and the Village Bank by Paula Yoo, illustrated by Jamel Akib

 This was a very inspiring biography and it helps me connect with a book I read called One Hen.

 I love how my son got the message from this biography picture book that one person CAN make a huge impact in the world, but it takes a lot of perseverance!
 He read One Hen two years ago at school so I was surprised that he talked about the book as if it was read to him in class that day. [nonfiction picture book, ages 7 and up]

 Everyone Prays: Celebrating Faith Around the World by Alexis York Lumbard, illustrated by Alireza Sadeghian

 This was a fun short nonfiction picture book about religion around the world.